Out & About: North West Ireland

-For a stay and play experience, the Rosapenna Hotel & Golf Resort will surely suffice.
-A modern exterior exudes both comfort and tranquility upon arrival, while the interior décor honors the years of history instrumental in the resorts’ charm.
+For a stay and play experience, the Rosapenna Hotel & Golf Resort is the perfect option, providing luxurious 4-star accommodation overlooking Sheephaven Bay and two highly regarded championship courses onsite.
+A modern exterior exudes both comfort and tranquillity upon arrival, while the interior décor honors the years of history instrumental in the resorts’ charm.

-I truly could talk about these courses all day long.
-Each one has subtle differences that endears you to it, but the way the respective membership welcomes you at every venue makes you feel as if you’ve long been a member.
-I got the feeling they believe their course is the best in Ireland and are / were overjoyed that a visitor was there to experience it.
-It was unlike anywhere else I had ever been.
+We could talk about these courses all day long with each one having subtle differences that endear you to it, but the way the respective membership welcomes you at every venue makes you feel as if you’ve long been a member.

-With two championship courses on site, Ballyliffin Golf Club stands out ever so slightly above the rest.
-Offering two contrasting experiences, the Glashedy Links, some 22 years younger than its counterpart, was fashioned around the magnificent dunes and harmonizes with the natural surroundings, while the Old Links retains a more traditional and rugged layout recently altered by Sir Nick Faldo.
-The expansive panoramic vistas of the North Atlantic Ocean, the jagged Irish coastline, and the natural mountainous countryside only add to the allure this 36-hole venue possesses.
+With two championship courses on-site, Ballyliffin Golf Club stands out ever so slightly above the rest.
+Offering two contrasting experiences, the Glashedy Links, some 22 years younger than its counterpart, was fashioned around the magnificent dunes and harmonizes with the natural surroundings, while the Old Links retains a more traditional and rugged layout most recently altered by Sir Nick Faldo.
+The expansive panoramic vistas of the North Atlantic Ocean, the jagged Irish coastline and the natural mountainous countryside only add to the allure this 36-hole venue possesses.

-Unique to this region is the luxury of playing with a motorized cart / buggy.
+Unique to Ireland's north-west region is the luxury of playing with a motorized cart.
 Links golf, which has long been reserved for walking only, can be enjoyed here without limitations.
 Whether you’re trying to preserve the legs or have a more serious condition that prevents you from walking, the carts are an alternative that affords everyone the opportunity to enjoy the nuances of links golf.